 MOM AND DAD STATUS

 Learning to work as a team, parenting and being partners was not something anyone ever taught us, we had to teach ourselves.
-We are at a point where we are so much more confident with our choices that we make individually with Oliver and value the time we have with each other instead of thinking of the time that we used to have.
+We are at a point where we are so much more confident with the choices that we make individually with Oliver and value the time we have with each other instead of thinking of the time that we used to have.
 Communication, empathy & agreeing on how we want to parent and be to one another worked really well for us.
 It’s all a work in progress.
 Relationships are like plants, you consistently have to water them.

 CHANGE IS GROWTH

 The motion of embracing changes and forgetting the notion of “change” is something that I realized was much easier than trying to keep things as they were.
 We understood that communication was really important, I couldn’t stress that enough.
 We had to learn to communicate in many different ways, through sleepless and overwhelmed days and constant go-go-go toddler mode.
-It’s definitely not easy but time, gestures of love, date nights and affection makes a whole lot difference.
+It’s definitely not easy but time, gestures of love, date nights and affection make a whole lot of difference.